Path integral approach to universal dynamics of reservoir computers: Numerical Calculation

 Further remarkable is that the best computational performance is achieved around the boundary between the polarized ordered and chaotic regimes.
 It seems that the minimum of the MSE is attained near the tricritical point $(J_0/J,1/J)=(1,1)$, which is a point at which three-phase coexistence terminates in the phase diagram (Fig.~\ref{f:PD Gauss}(c)).
 Interestingly, we get better computational performance in the ordered phases than in the chaotic phase, around the minimum point.
 This behavior contrasts with the results on the line $J_0=0$, where the edge of chaos has been most investigated, and the computational performance is relatively better in the chaotic regime (see also Ref.~\cite{Toyoizumi2011,Schuechker2018}).
-As shown in Fig.~\ref{f:MSE_normal_w}, such computational improvement is not observed near the boundary between the unpolarized and polarized phases far away from the tricritical point.

-On the other hand, the Gamma class (Fig.~\ref{f:MSE} (c) amd (d)) provides us with a further notable feature.
+On the other hand, the Gamma class (Fig.~\ref{f:MSE} (b) and (e)) provides us with a further notable feature.
 Even though the Gamma network does not exhibit chaotic dynamics as shown in Sec.~\ref{s:PD}, drastic improvement of the computational performance appears around the boundary of the random fixed point phase.
 This behavior is analogous to that at the edge of chaos in the Gaussian network, and the best value of MSE is quantitatively comparable to that in the Gaussian network.
 These results suggest that a chaotic phase (or the boundary) is not necessarily needed to improve computational performance.

+In addition, although the fact that the Gamma network holds common-signal-induced synchronization for any parameters, the network has worse inference performance in the bottom-right region in the parameter space (Fig.~\ref{f:MSE}~(b, e).
+Thus, the echo-state property is a necessary but not sufficient condition to learn the appropriate readout $W_{\rm out}$.
+This fact has yet to be found in the previous studies examining cases for $J_0=0$.